infomongo/infomongo.github.io/_posts/2018-04-17-English-spelling-is-chaotic-evil.md

 The last two are odd spellings of uncommon words, but that is a wide variety of spellings for one of the most common vowel sounds in the language.

-The spelling long vowels is even stranger.
+The spelling of long vowels is even stranger.
 The following is a list of words pronounced with the long “o” sound.

 * road
 * bone